-For one, if you are a leader exiting the organization because of better prospects, leaving without a good talent management plan in place would be bad for your track record.
+For one, if you are a leader exiting the organisation because of better prospects, leaving without a good talent management plan in place would be bad for your track record.
 If you’re a senior professional, the way you leave speaks volumes about your work ethic, and if you’re in sales or marketing – well, the results will speak for themselves.

 The thing is, as a business practice, talent management is relatively young and rapidly growing.
-Aspects of talent management have existed in organizations for years, but it is only really since the end of the last millennium that we have brought thoughts about recruiting, retention, engagement, succession planning, and leadership development together and discussed them in terms of talent management.
+Aspects of talent management have existed in organisations for years, but it is only really since the end of the last millennium that we have brought thoughts about recruiting, retention, engagement, succession planning, and leadership development together and discussed them in terms of talent management.

-Organizations recognize that they do better business when their people are engaged, motivated, and yes, talented.
+Organisations recognise that they do better business when their people are engaged, motivated, and yes, talented.
 Having the right people in place at the right time is a key aspect to continued growth, success, or even just stability.

 Think about Apple as a prime example.
 When they let go of Jobs the first time, a plan was not in place.
 While they trotted along, they weren’t doing too great either.
-But when news came of Jobs’ illness, a talent development program was quickly put in place – several key personnel were identified and the process of preparing them began – even if only one was to be selected when the time came.
+But years later, when news came of Jobs’ illness, a talent development program was quickly put in place – several key personnel were identified and the process of preparing them began – even if only one was to be selected when the time came.

 Today, Tim Cook has been successful in keeping Apple in the higher tiers as industry players, although the Jobs magic may not be there – but no one is really expecting him to replace Jobs, only that he keeps the results coming.